openmm/openmm/docs-source/developerguide/cuda_platform.rst

 These are specified by the “CudaTempDirectory” and “CudaCompiler” properties when you create a new Context.
 It often can figure out suitable values for them on its own, but sometimes it needs help.
-See the “Platform-Specific Properties” chapter of the Users Manual for details.
+See the “Platform-Specific Properties” chapter of the User's Manual for details.

 Accumulating Forces
 *******************